Visual Perception Lab

 Professor, Department of Psychology Cognition and Neural Systems Program

 Member, Neuroscience Graduate Interdisciplinary Program

 Executive Committee Member, School of Mind, Brain and Behavior

 Dr. Peterson investigates how we perceive the world visually.
-She uses cognitive neuroscience techniques (e.g., ERPs, fMRI, and behavioral methods) to investigate:
+She uses cognitive neuroscience techniques (e.g., behavioral methods, EEG, and fMRI ) to investigate:

 the competitive processes producing object perception, and how they are affected by context;